Al-Namrood virus Removal Guide

 Al-Namrood ransomware: a constantly developing threat

 Al-Namrood virus, a ransomware who shares its name with Saudi Arabian black metal band, will sure cause a headache for those who aren’t accustomed to dealing with such infections on a daily basis.
 Naming their malware based on cultural subjects has always been a tendency among the ransomware creators.
 You can easily find software labeled Batman_good@aol.com, NoobCrypt, or Jigsaw ransomware which may also signal the origins of its creators.
 While at the moment of writing there is no evidence that would link Al-Namrood to the Middle Easterns hackers, the experts are almost certain that it is the very same group of extortionists that stood behind Apocalypse and all of its subsequent spin-offs.
 By the way, Al-Namrood has received a few follow-ups as well.
 For instance, Al-Namrood 2.0 virus barely differentiates from the parent version but provides different contact information.
-While one one malware variant urges users to contact then via Jabber XMPP messaging service, other simply provides email addresses, including firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.
+While one one malware variant urges users to contact then via Jabber XMPP messaging service, other simply provides email addresses, including email@example.com, firstname.lastname@example.org, and email@example.com.
 With each virus version, the malware becomes more advanced and dangerous, while the older versions can receive updates, too.
 Nevertheless, a ransomware should not cause you to panic or make rash decisions.
 You should focus and remove Al-Namrood from the infected device with high precision and confidence.
-To ensure these two conditions are met, use professional antivirus software like ReimageIntego to help you along.
+To ensure these two conditions are met, use professional antivirus software like FortectIntego to help you along.

 Al-Namrood does not go to great lengths when it comes to data encryption.
 Unlike most ransomware, it only concentrates on the main types of files that may be of value to the victim The virus typically encrypts files featuring the following extensions: